Port Wine Production and the Best Quintas in the Douro Valley

-Portugal’s Douro Valley features hundreds of miles of riverside hills dotted with centuries-old quintas (wine estates) that have now opened up to wine tourism.
+The Douro Valley, Portugal, features hundreds of miles of riverside hills dotted with centuries-old quintas (wine estates) that have now opened up to wine tourism.
 With additional insights from top Portuguese sommelier Miguel Reis, Culture Trip has handpicked the best places to stay, sip and soak up the view.

-Making fortified wine since 1756, the Douro Valley is not only one of the oldest demarcated wine regions in the world, it’s also among the most beautiful.
+Making fortified wine since 1756, the Douro Valley is not only one of the oldest demarcated wine regions in the world, it’s also among the most beautiful – and you can visit with Culture Trip on our specially curated nine-day Northern Portugal adventure.
 The famous grapes grow in abundance along terraced hills, which follow the curves of the Douro River as it winds east from Porto to the border with Spain.
-The region’s long tradition of wine making is evident in its many rural quintas (wineries).
+The long wine-making tradition of the region is evident in its many rural quintas (wineries).
 Miguel Reis, sommelier at the Four Seasons Fairways Hotel in Quinta do Lago, southern Portugal, grew up in the Douro Valley and has helped to round up some of the most glorious spots where you can enjoy a night’s stay or simply raise a glass as you admire the view.

 Plan to travel slowly by road, rail or river, and really savour the view: river cruises and railway trips are popular ways to see the beauty of the region, calling at picturesque small towns that serve as jumping-off points for visiting the wineries.

-This centrally-located 18th-century wine estate is Reis’s top pick.
-It’s a grand mansion set in 145ha (358 acres) of vineyards producing some of the world’s finest wine.
+This centrally located 18th-century wine estate is Reis’s top pick.
+It’s a grand mansion set in 145ha (358 acres) of vineyards producing some of the finest wine in the world.
 If you try just one wine here, Reis suggests you make it the Noval Nacional Port, which comes from a small, carefully tended plot of native grapes growing on ungrafted vines.
 You might need deep pockets, though; many vintages have a four-figure price tag.
 The vineyard can be visited independently (advance booking only) or as part of an organised wine tour.

 Dirk Niepoort, the founder of this picturesque quinta, is often hailed as the king of Portuguese wine.
 The passionate producer is the great grandson of Francisco van der Niepoort, a Dutchman who arrived in Portugal in 1842 and established the Niepoort name as one of the big guns in the port wine trade.
 Dirk was the first to make his own wines, when in 1987 he bought the dilapidated Quinta de Nápoles and began to experiment with cultivation techniques.
 The fruits of his first forays were deemed undrinkable, but his endeavours paid off and by 1999 Niepoort table wines had established Portugal as a wine-producing force to be reckoned with.
 Visitors here can descend into an enormous subterranean chamber where top-rate wines are aged in barrels, before resurfacing to enjoy the fresh breeze from the Douro to drink in the fine views and equally fine wines.